Home » How To » How to Set Background Image in Windows Terminal (personalization)

 5. Click on “Appearance” in the main panel.

-9. With that, you set a background image in Windows Terminal.
+10. With that, you set the background image in Windows Terminal.

 open Windows Terminal settings

-In the Settings panel, select the shell for which you want to set the background image in Windows Terminal.
-In my case, I want to set a background image for PowerShell.
+In the “Settings” tab, select the shell for which you want to set the background image in Terminal.
+For example, if you want to set the background for your PowerShell tab, select “PowerShell”.

 select shell to set background